-Melburnians' passion for the arts is imprinted on the cityscape in our grand Victorian theatres, our concert halls and public galleries; it drives everyday encounters with the creative spirit in laneways, in our living Aboriginal heritage, live music venues, and on city street corners.
-Melbourne arts reflect the distinctive life of our city, and also helps make it what it is: a confident cultural capital with a global reputation for its diversity, energy and creativity.
+Melburnians' passion for the arts is imprinted on the cityscape, in our Aboriginal heritage, in our grand Victorian theatres, our concert halls and public galleries; it drives everyday encounters with the creative spirit in laneways, live music venues, and on city street corners.
+Melbourne is Australia's only UNESCO designated City of Literature.
+Melbourne arts reflect the distinctive life of our city, and also help make it what it is: a confident cultural capital with a global reputation for its diversity, energy and creativity.